Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 05.25.20 UTC
+- WIB: Selasa, 16 September 2025 06.22.12 UTC
-- WITA: Selasa, 16 September 2025 06.25.20 UTC
+- WITA: Selasa, 16 September 2025 07.22.12 UTC
-- WIT: Selasa, 16 September 2025 07.25.20 UTC
+- WIT: Selasa, 16 September 2025 08.22.12 UTC

 Kutipan Inspiratif:
-"The secret to success is to know something nobody else knows."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: success
+Kategori: friendship